DonAsako/CSSinj/README.md

   - This behavior causes an infinite loop where the browser keeps waiting for a CSS update that never happens.

 This difference in behavior makes Chromium-based browsers more susceptible to CSS injection exfiltration, while Firefox provides better protection against such attacks.

+## Todo
+- [ ] Add injection parameters
+- [ ] Implement automatic detection of CSS injection vulnerabilities
+- [ ] Add an option to save results to a file
+- [ ] Add custom payload
+- [ ] Allow multiple CSS selectors for simultaneous extraction

 ## Disclaimer